Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet samples: Introduction

-Building upon the work of BL24, in the present article we recompute (i) $f_{\rm CJ|SP}$ with a larger and more carefully selected sample of SP systems, and (ii) $f_{\rm CJ}$ using three different blind RV campaigns, namely the AAT, CLS, and HARPS \citep{2011arXiv1109.2497M, Trifonov2020} surveys, and merging the stars of these three surveys into a unique large sample.
-We then compare $f_{\rm CJ|SP}$ and $f_{\rm CJ}$ to search for possible SP-CJ correlations as a function of stellar metallicity and/or mass as well as planet properties, and draw our conclusions about their possible existence.
+Based on the work of BL24, in the present study we recompute: (i) $f_{\rm CJ|SP}$ with a larger and more carefully selected sample of SP systems and (ii) $f_{\rm CJ}$, using three different blind RV campaigns, namely the AAT, CLS, and HARPS \citep{2011arXiv1109.2497M, Trifonov2020} surveys, and merging the stars of these three surveys into a single large sample.
+We then compare $f_{\rm CJ|SP}$ and $f_{\rm CJ}$ to search for possible SP-CJ correlations as a function of stellar metallicity, mass, or planet properties and draw our conclusions about their possible existence.